Thomas Sankara: Agacher Strip War

-Despite the declared withdrawal, a 'war of the communiques' ensued as Burkinabé and Malian authorities exchanged hostile messages with one another.
+Despite the declared withdrawal, a 'war of the communiques' ensued as Burkinabé and Malian authorities exchanged hostile messages.
 Feeling threatened by Sankara, Traoré began preparing Mali for hostilities with Burkina Faso.
 Three groupements were formed and planned to invade Burkina Faso and converge on the city of Bobo-Dioulasso.
 Once there, they would rally Burkinabé opposition forces to take Ouagadougou and overthrow Sankara.

-Former Sankara aide Paul Michaud wrote that the Burkinabé president had actually intended to provoke Mali into conflict with the aim of mobilizing popular support for his regime.
-According to him "an official—and reliable—Malian source" had reported that mobilization documents dating to 19 December were found on the bodies of fallen Burkinabé soldiers during the ensuing war.
+Former Sankara aide Paul Michaud wrote that Sankara had intended to provoke Mali into conflict with the aim of mobilizing popular support for his regime.
+According to Michaud, "an official—and reliable—Malian source" had reported that mobilization documents dating to 19 December were found on the bodies of fallen Burkinabé soldiers during the ensuing war.

 Sankara's efforts to provide evidence of his bona fides were systematically undermined.
 'It is hard to believe that the Malian authorities are unaware that the rumors circulating are false,' says U.S. Ambassador Leonardo Neher.
-A Central Intelligence Agency (CIA) cable states, 'The war was born of Bamako's hope that the conflict would trigger a coup in Burkina Faso.'
+In contrast to Michaud's assertion, a Central Intelligence Agency (CIA) cable states, 'The war was born of Bamako's hope that the conflict would trigger a coup in Burkina Faso.'

-At dawn on 25 December 1985, about 150 Malian Army tanks crossed the frontier and attacked several locations.
-Malian troops also attempted to envelope Bobo-Dioulasso in a pincer attack.
+At dawn on 25 December 1985, about 150 Malian Armed Forces tanks crossed the frontier and attacked several locations.
+Malian troops also attempted to envelop Bobo-Dioulasso in a pincer attack.
 The Burkina Faso Army struggled to repel the offensive in the face of superior Malian firepower and were overwhelmed on the northern front; Malian forces quickly secured the towns of Dionouga, Selba, Kouna, and Douna in the Agacher.
-The Burkinabé government in Ougadougou received word of hostilities at about 13:00 and immediately issued mobilization orders.
+The Burkinabé government in Ouagadougou received word of hostilities at about 13:00 and immediately issued mobilization orders.
 Various security measures were also imposed across the country, including nighttime blackouts.

 Burkinabé forces regrouped in the Dionouga area to counter-attack.
 Captain Compaoré took command of this western front.
 Under his leadership soldiers split into small groups and employed guerrilla tactics against Malian tanks.